 As far as interaction goes, this is the easiest way to send us a message!

-Each month I send out a newsletter.
-It’s mostly related to what’s going on around Vancouver.
-But hey, people from all around the world have signed up for it – so don’t be shy.
-It’s a no BS newsletter.
-Typically it goes like this.
-I’ll feature something new and noteworthy.
-Either a big update from the website, something on my mind, or a great article I’ve come across that month.
-Then I’ll link to the 10-20 news articles from around the Lower Mainland pertaining to the outdoors for that month.
+Typically it goes like this: We’ll feature something new and noteworthy.
+Usually the latest hiking guide on the website the website, or a great article we’ve come across that month.
+Then we’ll link to the 10-20 news articles from around the Lower Mainland pertaining to the outdoors for that month.
 Lastly, there is another update on what’s new on the website, and links to some of the upcoming events around town.
 That’s it.
 Once a month, no spam and complete privacy for your email.
 Sign up here.

-Pinterest is the newest platform for Outdoor Vancouver.
-We’re active there, though.
-We post nature quote images, our hiking guides, outdoor photos from the Vancouver archives, and recommended outdoor gear and book.s
+You can give us a follow if you’re on Pinterest as well!
+We post nature quote images, our hiking guides, outdoor photos from the Vancouver archives, and recommended outdoor gear and books.

 Good ‘ol RSS.
 The easiest way to keep up to date with all the new content published on all your favorite sites.
 (If you’re not sure what RSS Feeds are check this out).